1215653116368036

 Can I use avocado oil to season a cast iron skillet?

-You may not have thought of avocado oil as one to use for seasoning cast iron.
-But yes, avocado oil is one of the best oils for seasoning all of your cast iron cookware.
+You may not have thought of avocado oil as a good oil for seasoning cast iron.
+But yes, avocado oil is one of the best oils for seasoning all cast iron cookware.

 What is the best oil to season a cast iron skillet?

-There are many options of what oil to use for seasoning cast iron.
-However, because of its high smoke point, avocado oil is possibly the best oil to season cast iron!
+There are many options for oil to season cast iron.
+However, because of its high smoke point, avocado oil is possibly the best oil for seasoning cast iron!

 In Conclusion

-If you use cast iron for cooking, seasoning is something that we have to do to maintain our cast iron to keep them in good shape and protected from rusting.
+If you use cast iron for cooking, seasoning is something that we have to do to maintain our cast iron to keep it in good shape and protected from rusting.

-What is the best oil to choose when seasoning cast iron?
-Again, it will come down to what you find works the best for you.
+What is the best oil to use when seasoning cast iron?
+Again, it will come down to what works best for you.

 I cook so much bacon that my cast iron stays in good shape year-round.
-And avocado oil is great for cooking steak too!
+Avocado oil is also great for cooking steak!

-But, if you need to season your cast iron pan, avocado oil is one that I highly recommend you try.
+But if you need to season your cast iron cookware, I highly recommend trying avocado oil.

 1 thought on “How To Season A Cast Iron Skillet With Avocado Oil”